Getting Started with SFTP (Offline Data Hosting)

-This section contains information on how to make a successful connection to the SFTP endpoint.
-The main objective of this section is to guide the bank through the process of key management, file creation and a successful connection and delivery of the file in both test and production (PRD) environments.
+This section provides information on how to establish a successful connection to the SFTP endpoint.
+Its main objective is to guide the PSP through the process of key management, file creation, and successfully connecting to and delivering files in both the pre-production (ACC) and production (PRD) environments.

 Endpoints